 The written examination has three sections:

-The school-based assessments and the external assessment will be graded with reference to the performance standards.
+The examinations will be graded by external assessors with reference to performance standards.

 Students and their families are encouraged to download the Darwin High School Compass app to their smart phone/tablet device.
 Compass app allows you to stay up to date with announcements and events, complete a range of e-forms for student absences and excursions and easily contact us via phone or email direct from the app.